igolovic/poc-newsy/README.md

 # poc-newsy
-This is a POC news application consisting of frontend written in Vue.JS which calls web API written in .NET Core, data is retrieved using Entity Framework from a relational database on SQL Server instance.
-Architecture follows "Clean Architecture" pattern.
+This is a backend part of POC news application consisting of web API written in .NET Core, data is retrieved using Entity Framework from a relational database on Postgre SQL instance.
+Separate Github project available on this Github profile contains application frontend written in Vue.JS which uses Web API from this project.

 **Functionality**
 Retrieval of all articles, articles by user, single article by ID, adding of new article.